Family sitting in camp chairs and at a covered picnic area in front of their tent in the woods.

 If you believe the discount was not applied correctly, please contact the Aspira call center at 1-800-244-5613 for assistance.
 Be prepared to give your reservation number to the agent.

-Customers booking their reservation online or by call center for multiple sites will need to provide a primary occupant for each site.
+Customers booking multiple sites online or through the call center will need to provide a primary occupant for each site.
 Each primary occupant must be over 18 years of age and have an account in the system.
-The customer making the reservation will need the primary occupant’s CID in order to make the reservation.
+The customer making the reservation will need the primary occupant’s customer identification number (CID) in order to make the reservation.

-For customers who need to make reservations for multiple sites such as Boy Scout groups, family reunions, schools, etc., where the exact primary occupant may not be known for each site, they will need to call 1-800-244-5613.
+For customers who need to make reservations for multiple sites, such as Boy Scout groups, family reunions, schools, etc., where the exact primary occupant may not be known for each site, please call 1-800-244-5613.

 All changes must be made through cpwshop.com or by calling 1-800-244-5613.
 A different park cannot be booked as a reservation change; it will be considered a new reservation.

-The fees for changing the reservation dates (arrival date and/or departure date) for a campground site, group campground site, group picnic area, and event facility are as follows, except there shall be no additional fee to change the departure date if the reservation is extended beyond the original departure date:
+The fees for changing the reservation dates (arrival date and/or departure date) for a campground site, group campground site, group picnic area and event facility are as follows:

-There shall be no additional change fee for changing the site of a reservation at a campground, group campground, group picnic area, and event facility if the reservation dates remain the same or are further extended.
-If the customer changes the site of the reservation, they shall be charged or refunded the difference in the price for the site type only, if applicable.
+There will be no additional change fee to change the site of a reservation at a campground, group campground, group picnic area or event facility if the reservation dates remain the same or are further extended.
+If the customer changes the site of the reservation, they will be charged or refunded the difference in the price for the site type only, if applicable.

 Once a reservation is checked-in (no later than 11 p.m. the day of arrival), it can only be changed at the park office.